 When we started looking at manufactures for our aluminium bottle our choice was easy.
 We partnered with Ball Corporation due to their expertise and technical know-how.
 They are pioneers in packaging, continually innovating to make the most sustainable beverage packaging possible.

 We wanted to look at the possibilities to produce a bottle not only a can, and our choice was quite clear.
 Alumi-Tek® bottles from Ball don’t compromise either end of the packaging spectrum.
-In addition to being infinitely recyclable and re-sealable, our aluminum bottles are light-proof and air tight ensuring that the purity and high quality of Lofoten Arctic Water is maintained.
+In addition to being infinitely recyclable and re-sealable, our aluminium bottles are light-proof and air tight ensuring that the purity and high quality of Lofoten Arctic Water is maintained.
 Aluminium is quick to chill and stays cold for longer, providing the premium experience that our customers expect and enjoy.

 To contribute to a more circular economy, we have reviewed all our steps in the production.

 Our boxes are manufactured by Smurfit Kappa.
 The boxes are 100% recyclable and are produced from a renewable resource.
-By following Smurfit Kappa’s Chain of Custody, we know that 100% of the paper produced and obtained for use in Smurfit Kappa’s packaging solutions has Chain of Custody certification from FSC®, PEFC ™ or SFI ™1
+By following Smurfit Kappa’s Chain of Custody, we know that 100% of the paper produced and obtained for use in Smurfit Kappa’s packaging solutions has Chain of Custody certification from FSC®, PEFC ™ or SFI ™

 To ensure that the boxes are not damaged during transport.
 We use plastic film to secure the pallets.
 To contribute to the environment for our use of this plastic, we are a member of Grønt Punkt Norway.
 Where we as a member take our statutory responsibility for the correct recycling of our packaging.